cycloid-community-catalog/stack-magento/README.md

 <img src="https://raw.githubusercontent.com/cycloid-community-catalog/stack-magento/master/diagram.jpeg" width="400">

-> **Pipeline** The pipeline contain a manual approval between terraform plan and terraform apply.
+> **Pipeline** The pipeline contains a manual approval between terraform plan and terraform apply.
 > That means if you trigger a terraform plan, to apply it, you have to go on terraform apply job
 > and click on the `+` button to trigger it.

+# Requirements

+In order to run this task, couple elements are required within the infrastructure:

+* Having a VPC with private & public subnets containing a bastion server that can access instances by SSH
+* Having an S3 bucket for terraform remote states
+* Having an S3 bucket for magento code WITH versioning enable

 # Troubleshooting